ovh/cds/docs/content/gettingstarted/init_workflow_with_cdsctl.md

 +++
-title = "First Workflow from repository" weight = 1
+title = "Init a CDS Workflow from a repository" weight = 1
 +++